• Home

 Change and Check Automatic Transmission Fluid (4AT)

-These instructions apply to the Suzuki Swift AZG/AZH (2010 - 2017).
+These instructions apply to the Suzuki Swift Mk3 (AZG/AZH) 2010-2017.
 For other models, please choose your vehicle here.

 Draining and Refilling the ATF

-3. Remove the drain plug and allow the ATF to drain completely.
+5. Remove the drain plug and allow the ATF to drain completely (5–10 minutes).

-4. Refit the drain plug with a new gasket.
+7. Refit the drain plug with a new gasket and torque to 17 Nm.

 • Drain and refill: 3.3 L

-2. Park the vehicle on a level surface with the engine running.
+2. Park on a level surface with the engine running.

-3. Apply the parking brake and block the wheels.
+3. Apply the parking brake and chock the wheels for safety.

 4. Keep the gear lever in P (Park).

-5. Allow the engine to idle and switch the air conditioning OFF.
+5. Allow the engine to idle and switch the air conditioning OFF — A/C load affects idle speed and skews the reading.

 6. Press and hold the brake pedal.

-7. Move the gear lever to L, then back to P.
+7. Move the gear lever from P through every position to L, pausing briefly in each, then return all the way back to P. This circulates the new ATF through the valve body.

-10. Remove the dipstick again and check that the ATF level is between the upper and lower HOT marks.
+11. Remove the dipstick again and read the level.
+It must be between the upper and lower HOT marks.

 Torque Specification